Boeing F/A-18E/F Super Hornet: Radar signature reduction measures

 Survivability is a key feature of the Super Hornet.
 The U.S. Navy took a "balanced approach" to survivability in its design.
 It does not rely primarily on low-observability technology, but rather adopts improvements to its radar signature alongside other innovations; incorporating more advanced electronic warfare capabilities, reduced ballistic vulnerability, and greater employment of standoff weapons to collectively enhance crew and aircraft safety.
 While the F/A-18E/F is not a stealth fighter like the F-22, it does have a frontal radar cross-section (RCS) an order of magnitude smaller than prior generation fighters.
 Additional changes for reducing RCS can be installed on an as-needed basis.

 The F/A-18E/F's RCS is reduced greatly from some aspects, mainly the front and rear.
-The design of the engine inlets reduces the aircraft's frontal radar cross-section.
-The alignment of the leading edges of the engine inlets is designed to scatter radiation to the sides.
+The design of the caret engine inlets reduces the aircraft's frontal radar cross-section, with the alignment of the leading edges of the inlets designed to scatter radiation to the sides.
 Fixed fanlike reflecting structures in the inlet tunnel divert radar energy away from the rotating fan blades.
 The Super Hornet also makes considerable use of panel joint serration and edge alignment to direct reflected waves away from the aircraft in uniformly narrow angles.
 Considerable attention is paid to the removal or filling of unnecessary surface join gaps and resonant cavities.
 Where the F/A-18A-D used grilles to cover various accessory exhaust and inlet ducts, the F/A-18E/F uses perforated panels that appear opaque to radar waves at the frequencies used.